jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 ## Getting started with development

-Install the devtools and other neccessary packages
+Install the devtools and other necessary packages

 ``` r
 install.packages(c("devtools", "roxygen2", "testthat", "knitr", "styler"))